wayneeseguin/graft/doc/expression-operators.md

 ## See Also

-- [Spruce Operators Documentation](operators.md) - Complete list of all Spruce operators
+- [graft Operators Documentation](operators.md) - Complete list of all graft operators
-- [Merging Documentation](merging.md) - How Spruce merges YAML files
+- [Merging Documentation](merging.md) - How graft merges YAML files
 - [Environment Variables](environment-variables-and-defaults.md) - Using environment variables in expressions